Quick answer

 Common mistakes

 • Don't assume a deep-brown tap or character shoe exists.
-As of now it does not: tap and character heels top out at caramel or mocha across every brand, so a deep-skin dancer buys the closest tan and dyes or pancakes it, or waits for the market to catch up.
+As of now it does not: tap and character heels top out at caramel or mocha across every brand, so a deep-skin dancer buys the closest tan and pancakes it (the leather upper does not take dye well), or waits for the market to catch up.

 • Don't try to dye a leather jazz or character upper to darken it.
 Leather takes dye poorly and blotchy.
 Satin pointe shoes take Suffolk Pointe Hues well; leather shoes need to be bought in the shade you want.